brummer10/SpecMatch/README.md

 `sudo pip uninstall ./dist/specmatch-0.9-py3-none-any.whl`

-But SpecMatch could be used without installing directly from the source tree, just go to the specmatch folder and run ./specmatch You may need to make the file specmatch executable to do so.

 ## Running:
 ----------------

+SpecMatch could be used without installing directly from the source tree, just go to the specmatch folder and run ./specmatch You may need to make the file specmatch executable and ensure that all dependencies been solved.

-It should be available from your desktop environment or the command line as "specmatch".
+When installed, it should be available from your desktop environment or the command line as "specmatch".